Benjamin-Vincent-Lab/rserver-sc/README.md

 # Basic RServer for the Vincent Lab

+* Note this repository was originally at: https://github.com/pirl-unc/rserver-sc - moved 2/12/2024

 ## Introduction
 This environment sets up the IDE and R-Packages needed to do analyses and reports for the Vincent Lab.